 It gives local and national recognition through a quality-assured process of assessment and verification to the PH practitioners across the wide range of multi-sector organisations who contribute to the promotion, improvement and protection of health.

 Practitioners on the scheme are supported through facilitated learning sets and attend masterclasses

-in priority areas of Continuing Professional Development (CPD) to enable them to complete a developmental portfolio of evidence of competence against the UKPHR practitioner standards by 31st March 2017.
+in priority areas of Continuing Professional Development (CPD) to enable them to complete a developmental portfolio of evidence of competence against the UKPHR practitioner standards with six months.

 Each practitioner attends at least three facilitated learning sets, where they are supported in preparing their portfolio and receive one-to-one feedback on progress.

 Peer support is crucial, with the practitioners very much benefiting from sharing their work with each other and talking through any concerns.

 Practitioners also have the offer of a trained mentor should they require one, and all are assigned a UKPHR-trained assessor.